 Is Chronic Fatigue Syndrome a Presumptive Disability?

 The VA recognizes chronic fatigue syndrome as a presumptive condition for Gulf War veterans who served in the Southwest Asia theater of operations.
-This means veterans do not need to prove a direct service connection if their CFS developed during active duty or by December 31, 2026, active for at least 6 months and is rated at least 10% disabling.
+This means veterans do not need to prove a direct service connection if their CFS developed during active duty or by December 31, 2026.

 Qualifying Service Locations and Time Periods

-To qualify for presumptive service connection, veterans must have served in the Southwest Asia theater of military operations on or after August 2, 1990.
-This includes the following locations:
+o qualify for presumptive service connection, veterans must have served in the Southwest Asia theater of military operations on or after August 2, 1990.

 - Iraq